 The original story of Epiphany

 Epiphany finds its origins in the Bible.
 The Gospel of Matthew relates the story of the Wise Men’s visit to Jesus in chapter 2, verses 1-12:

 (from The Message)

 1-2 After Jesus was born in Bethlehem village, Judah territory— this was during Herod’s kingship—a band of scholars arrived in Jerusalem from the East.
 They asked around, “Where can we find and pay homage to the newborn King of the Jews?
 We observed a star in the eastern sky that signalled his birth.
 We’re on pilgrimage to worship him.”

 3-4 When word of their inquiry got to Herod, he was terrified—and not Herod alone, but most of Jerusalem as well.
 Herod lost no time.
-He gathered all the high priests and religion scholars in the city together and asked, “Where is the Messiah supposed to be born?”
+He gathered all the high priests and religious scholars in the city together and asked, “Where is the Messiah supposed to be born?”

 5-6 They told him, “Bethlehem, Judah territory.
 The prophet Micah wrote it plainly: